-Senior Vice President, Hitchcock Design Group
+Senior Principal, Hitchcock Design Group

 Rogers Memorial Hospital’s Oconomowoc campus is focused on providing behavioral health services for a wide variety of clients and patients.
 As part of its ongoing mission to provide comprehensive treatment options, the hospital incorporated a therapeutic garden into its campus.
 The purpose of the garden was to create a safe, but interactive environment for patients that would allow them to connect with nature and in turn, help facilitate their achieving goals that are outlined in their treatment.
 This session will focus on how a custom design was created for the garden that supported the vision of the hospital for the garden and how the garden has been incorporated into their established program.